 Traditionally, in Indian culture, Dussehra was always full of dances, where the whole community mixed, met and mingled.
 But because of external influences and invasions over the past two hundred years, we have lost that today.
 Otherwise Dussehra was always very vibrant.
 Even now it is still so in many places, but it is being lost in the rest of the country.
 We have to bring it back.
 The Vijayadashami or Dussehra festival is of a tremendous cultural significance for all who live in this land – irrespective of their caste, creed or religion – and should be celebrated with gaiety and love.
 It is my wish and my blessings that all of you should celebrate Dussehra with total involvement, joy and love.

-Editor’s Note: Celebrate Navaratri with us at the Isha Yoga Center from October 13 – 22, 2015.
-Each day of Navaratri includes special abhishekams, poojas, Maha Aratis followed by classical dance and music performances every night.
+Editor’s Note: Celebrate Navratri with us at the Isha Yoga Center from October 13 – 22, 2015.
+Each day of Navratri includes special abhishekams, poojas, Maha Aratis followed by classical dance and music performances every night.